This post contains affiliate links.

 How to Make Cranberry Sauce with Orange Juice:

-*If you like the cranberry sauce more on the mashed side, take a potato masher or wooden spoon and crush some of them.
+Step 2: Bring to a boil.
+Stir and reduce the heat to medium low.
+Cook for an additional 10 to 11 minutes and turn off heat. *If you like the cranberry sauce more on the mashed side, take a potato masher or wooden spoon and crush some of them.
 I like about half and half, I want some cranberries remaining, but also a lot of sauce.*

 Let the cranberries reach room temperature before transferring into a dish and storing in the fridge.
 Refrigerate for at least one hour or up to 2 days in advance.

-Serve cold and ENJOY!
+Serve cold and Enjoy!

 Storage:

 This is a great recipe to make ahead the day before Thanksgiving to save on time.
 Cranberry sauce is served cold, so just pull it out of the fridge at serving time.
-Don't forget it though because it's a must have!
+Don't forget it though, because it's a must have!

 Any leftovers can be stored in a sealed container and refrigerated for up to 4 days.